-The company he has built has a relatively “flat” organizational structure with employees grouped into project teams around areas of interest.
-Employees are valued based on their contribution to the continued improvement of Facebook’s product, not on impressive resumes or past experiences.
+The company he has built has a relatively “flat” organizational structure with employees grouped into project teams around interest areas.
+Employees are valued based on their contribution to Facebook’s product’s continued improvement, not on impressive resumes or past experiences.

 Strategic Leadership Lesson #18: Accountability

 Accountability invariably ranks high on lists of effective strategic leadership.
 It is the willingness to accept responsibility for your actions.
-In the past days, when Facebook employees wondered about the future of their company, it was probably easy for Mark Zuckerberg to blame the environment around him for his failure.
+In the past days, when Facebook employees wondered about their company’s future, it was probably easy for Mark Zuckerberg to blame the environment around him for his failure.

-If you want to improve our life and business through truly strategic leadership, you need to do things differently.
+If you want to improve your life and business through truly strategic leadership, you need to do things differently.

 As mentioned before, one of the best ways to develop yourself is by learning from thriving people.
 The lessons are already everywhere around us.

-The successful entrepreneurs of today are purpose-driven, super productive, pleased, and passionate about what they do.
+Today’s successful entrepreneurs are purpose-driven, super productive, pleased, and passionate about what they do.

-They do big things with their lives and create products or services with which they help people and contribute to the world.
+They do big things with their lives and create products or services to help people and contribute to the world.
 One such person is Richard Branson.